- Installation

 Nests spun from hair

 Over many years I swirl the hair from my brush and place it in an arwerrte-acacia bush along the Antulye Ridges.
-These ‘nests’ disappear, unwrap, become cocoons buffered by the fierce sun, wind and occasional rain.
+These nests disappear, unwrap, become cocoons buffered by the fierce sun, wind and summer rains.

-Somehow, in my time along her river, swimming in her peaty waters my hair became bright.
-I swill my hair to honour and remember these connected stories.
+Somehow, swimming in her peaty waters my hair became bright.
+I swill my hair to honour and remember our connected stories.